 The alumni of the Young Leaders Conference have proven to be vocal and effective advocates for the Foundation, encouraging their companies to sponsor or support the annual conference and nominating new Young Leaders to participate in the program.

-Today, thanks to the vision of Ambassadors Davis and Whittlesey, the momentum generated by Chairmen Hoch and Giuffra, the steadfast support of the Swiss Advisory Council, now led by ASF Co-Chairman Markus Diethelm, and the careful stewardship of President Patricia Schramm (YL 1999), the American Swiss Foundation has become a driving force in U.S.-Swiss relations.
+Today, thanks to the vision of Ambassadors Davis and Whittlesey, the momentum generated by Chairmen Hoch and Giuffra and the steadfast support of the Swiss Advisory Council, now led by ASF Co-Chairman Markus Diethelm, the American Swiss Foundation has become a driving force in U.S.-Swiss relations.